Occupancy Information Ratio: Infinite-Horizon, Information-Directed, Parameterized Policy Search: Algorithms

 \subsection{Information-Directed REINFORCE}

-The classic REINFORCE algorithm \cite{williams1992simple} generates a single, finite trajectory using a fixed policy, estimates the corresponding policy gradient based on the trajectory, and updates the policy parameters based on the policy gradient estimate.
-However, it cannot apply to minimizing \eqref{eqn:OIR} due to the presence of the entropy of the occupancy measure induced by policy $\pi_\theta$.
-Thus, we develop a REINFORCE-type algorithm, which we call Information-Directed REINFORCE (ID-REINFORCE), which uses a similar procedure to estimate \eqref{eqn:info_ratio_gradient_thm} and perform policy updates.

-At a high level, the operation of the ID-REINFORCE algorithm for minimizing \eqref{eqn:OIR} is straightforward.
-At each timestep $t$, the algorithm generates a trajectory using the current policy $\pi_{\theta_t}$.
-It then forms estimates of $J(\theta_t)$ and $H(d_{\theta_t})$ defined in \eqref{eqn:average_cost} and \eqref{eqn:s_entropy}, respectively, and in turn uses these to estimate $\nabla \rho(\theta_t)$ by leveraging \eqref{eqn:info_ratio_gradient_thm}.
+The classic REINFORCE algorithm \cite{williams1992simple} generates a single, finite trajectory using a fixed policy, estimates the gradient of $J(\theta)$ based on the trajectory, and performs a corresponding stochastic gradient descent step.
+We present a related algorithm, Information-Directed REINFORCE (ID-REINFORCE), that proceeds along similar lines to minimize the more complicated objective \eqref{eqn:OIR}.
+At each time-step $t$, the algorithm generates a trajectory using the current policy $\pi_{\theta_t}$.
+It then forms estimates of $J(\theta_t)$ and $H(d_{\theta_t})$ and in turn uses these to estimate $\nabla \rho(\theta_t)$ by leveraging \eqref{eqn:info_ratio_gradient_thm}.
 This gradient estimate is then used to update the policy parameters.
 Note that, in order to estimate $H(d_{\theta_t})$, it is necessary to first estimate $d_{\theta_t}$.
-For ease of exposition, we assume access to an oracle \textsc{DensityEstimator} that returns the occupancy measure $d_{\theta} = \textsc{DensityEstimator} (\theta)$ when provided with input policy parameter $\theta \in \Theta$.
+This task is addressed both implicitly and explicitly in previous works \cite{hazan2019provably, lee2019efficient, zhang2020variational}.
+As in \cite{hazan2019provably}, for ease of exposition we assume access to an oracle \textsc{DensityEstimator} that returns the occupancy measure $d_{\theta} = \textsc{DensityEstimator} (\theta)$ when provided with input policy parameter $\theta \in \Theta$.
 When $\mc{S}$ is finite and not too large, \textsc{DensityEstimator} can be implemented by computing the empirical visitation probabilities for each of the states $s \in \mc{S}$ based on sample trajectories.
-We restrict our attention to this setting in this paper.
+We focus on this setting in this paper.
 When $\mc{S}$ is large or continuous, on the other hand, various parametric and nonparametric density estimation techniques can be used to implement \textsc{DensityEstimator}.
-Such extensions to continuous spaces are an important direction for future work.
+Pseudocode for ID-REINFORCE is given in Algorithm \ref{alg:InfoREINFORCE}.